Field Trip Programs

 Grades 3 – 6 | Time: 2 Hours

 Explore various properties of water as students discover why water is important for existence.
-Look at the water cycle and how pollution can cause various problems once in our waterways.
-We will discuss what some solutions are and how we can prevent this.
-Indoor program, accessible to all ability levels.
-Available year-round.
+Students will look at the water cycle and what problems pollution can cause when entering our water ways.
+Through various experiments students will learn about density, solubility and the importance of freshwater.

 Next Generation Standards: